BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/pipes.md

 ### Select predicates

-* Only the defined predicates will be kept in the resource
+* Only the defined predicates in the data graph of the resource will be kept in the resource
 * The resource metadata is not modified by this type

 ```json